fusioncoe/_service_admin_seed/docs/ARCHITECTURE.md

 - Result verification status
 - Overall process state

-Contact your OnFusionCoE administrator for service-level logs and metrics.
+Access service logs and monitoring through the [OnFusionCoE Portal](https://devops.onfusioncoe.com), or contact your OnFusionCoE administrator for service-level logs and metrics.

 ## Compliance and Governance